Spinal Cord Stimulation Orange County, CA with Dr. Taghva

 The 90-minute outpatient spinal cord stimulation procedure is completed endoscopically.
 Rather than cutting through all the tissue to reach the spinal cord, the doctor can make a small incision and view the treatment area through an endoscope.

-During this minimally-invasive spine surgery, the stimulation device is placed near the spinal cord using a needle.
+During this orange county minimally invasive spine surgery, the stimulation device is placed near the spinal cord using a needle.
 A small incision is made on the left upper buttock and the pulse generator is inserted.

 Patients will have the opportunity to program the device and adjust the electrical impulses through a handheld remote.
 The patient can adjust the intensity of the signals or even turn off the device if needed.